-1 Outright Gift- A direct gift during an individual's lifetime.
-Benefits; It is simple to do, the charity recognizes an immediate benefit and the donor can bask in the glow of recognizable appreciation.
+- 1 Outright Gift- A direct gift during an individual's lifetime.
+Benefits; It is simple to do; the charity recognizes an immediate benefit and the donor can bask in the glow of recognizable appreciation.
 Charitable gifts are also deductible from income taxes.
-Any taxable gains are also avoided.
-The disadvantage is that such gifts are irrevocable.

-2Bequest Under Will- Gift made after death.
+Any taxable gain is also avoided.
+The disadvantage is that such gifts are irrevocable. - ©Bequest Under Will- Gift made after death.
 Benefits; Exempt from federal estate taxes if the charity is a tax-exempt organization.
 It is relatively simple to transfer through a will.
-Security in the knowledge of where the money will go.
-Disadvantage; A will must be probated and the donor does not receive the satisfaction of seeing the bequest put to work.

-3Gift to Charity Reserving Life Income- The donor names beneficiaries for current income generated by the asset.
+Security is in the knowledge of where the money will go.
+Disadvantage; A will must be probated and the donor does not receive the satisfaction of seeing the bequest put to work. - 3 Gift to Charity Reserving Life Income- The donor names beneficiaries for current income generated by the asset.
 A final beneficiary is also chosen.
 This will always be the charity.
 The individual (or group) receives payment from the trust for a time frame defined by the trust.
-The trust instrument can make the payment period a set number of years, or until the income beneficiary dies.
-The income beneficiaries only have a claim on the trust income during their lives, they do not own the trust property.
+The trust instrument can make the payment period a set number of years or until the income beneficiary dies.
+The income beneficiaries only have a claim on the trust income during their lives; they do not own the trust property.
 It is not included in their taxable estate at death.
 Instead it is conveyed to the final beneficiary, the charity.
 There are various forms or types of charitable remainder trusts.
 These include a charitable remainder annuity trust, a charitable remainder unitrust, and a pooled income fund.
 Generally, the purposes of these devices are similar in that they provide income to the donor or other beneficiaries and then the trust property reverts to the charitable organization in the future.
+The estate tax advantage of a charitable remainder trust is determined by the value of the remainder interest that eventually is transferred to the charity.